-To increase the participation of its recent PhD members in the association, the AAPA Executive Committee offers an early career mentoring opportunity.
-The Executive Committee aims to increase the participation of early career professionals in AAPA governance to expand the vision of the association and to ensure a solid future of effective and dedicated officers.
+To increase the participation of its recent PhD members in the association, the AAPA Executive Committee offers the opportunity to serve as an Early Career Liaison to the Executive Committee.
+The purpose of this position is to increase the participation of early career professionals in AAPA governance, and thereby expand the vision of the association and ensure a solid future of effective and dedicated officers.

 Eligibility and Term: The successful candidate must 1) be a member (in good standing) of the AAPA at the time of application and for the duration of their tenure in the position, and 2) have received his/her PhD or other terminal doctoral degree within 4 years of the date of application.
 The position is for two years and includes an obligation to attend two full AAPA meetings including the Executive Committee meeting on Wednesday.

 Role: The successful candidate will: 1) shadow a member of the Executive Committee during the meetings; 2) assist that Executive Committee member in their AAPA duties; and, 3) bring to the AAPA President and the Executive Committee issues of interest and concern to members in their early careers.